 Who is The Other Leading Supplier?

-We are not allowed to use their name on the internet, but they are the largest E Top-Up only supplier in the country, they have the TFL licence for Congestion Charging in Central London and they provide the integrated Top-Ups you can buy in a supermarket via their epos systems.
+We are not allowed to use their name on the internet, but they are the largest E Top-Up only supplier in the country and they provide the integrated Top-Ups you can buy in a supermarket via their epos systems.
 We can tell you their name over the phone.

 What are the differences between payzone, and the other leading supplier?